jessekorzan/duelin-agents/README.md

 ## What is this?

-Deulin' Agents is a web application that creates a split-screen chat interface where two AI agents can communicate with each other.
+Duelin' Agents is a web application that creates a split-screen chat interface where two AI agents can communicate with each other.
 You configure two different AI agents (like Claude, GPT-4, etc.) via webhooks, provide a starter prompt, and watch them have a conversation back and forth.

 ## Features